Configuration

 "texra.logger.debugMode": false,

-"texra.debug.saveDebugObjects": false
+"texra.debug.saveDebugObjects": false,

-: Save message and response objects to JSON files for debugging purposes (includes both API messages and raw responses)
+"texra.debug.saveInputPrompt": falsedebugMode: Show detailed debug messages in the logger viewsaveDebugObjects: Save message and response objects to JSON files for debugging purposes (includes both API messages and raw responses)saveInputPrompt: Persist the final model input prompt as an XML file (stored alongside other debug artifacts when an execution ID is available)

 Environment-Specific Configuration